Managing

 /s Computer /u [Domain\]User [/p Password]

-To see how the computer and user information can be added to the syntax, consider the following examples:
+To see how the computer and user information can be added to the

 Query Mailer1 for running tasks: